MMenacing/MMenacing/README.md

 I am not fullt comfortable talking to people under my age.

 •please INT if youre 17+!
-I dont bite!! ♡
+I dont bite!!

 ![Divider](https://raw.githubusercontent.com/MMenacing/MMenacing/main/divider.gif)

-**I HAVE A BOYFRIEND, PLEASE RESPECT MY RELATIONSHIP.
+**I HAVE A PARTNER, PLEASE RESPECT MY RELATIONSHIP.
 IF YOU DONT I WILL BLOCK YOU.**

 • I do allow  platonic flirt but nothing more.